Tooth Extraction Melbourne FL

 Still, you feel the pressure without pain.
 The anesthetic numbs the nerves that allow the transference of pain.
 Yet, the nerves that transmit pressure are not profoundly affected.

-If you do feel pain at any time during the extraction, let your dentist know right away.
+If you do feel pain at any time during the tooth extraction, let your dentist know right away.
 She can adjust the pain medication to better numb the area.

 Surgical Vs. Simple Extractions